Polish solidarity between two borders24.08.2022 | 17 Min to read

 “There are many among you with families in Germany.
 We appeal to Germany to take these people and help them find their family members and relatives.
 If Poland and Germany cannot hear me, this is not my fault,” Lukashenko addressed those kept in tents in Bruzgi, near Poland’s border, from a makeshift platform.

-It is believed that, by creating a crisis along the border, the president of Belarus is putting western humanism to test, retaliating against Europe for sanctions imposed on his officials and companies after the 2020 presidential election.
-Lukashenko’s victory stirred a strong wave of protest and riots subsequently brutally suppressed by Lukashenko who cracked down on protesters in the streets and arrested many.
+It is believed that, by creating a crisis along the border, the president of Belarus is putting western humanism to the test, retaliating against Europe for sanctions imposed on his officials and companies after the 2020 presidential election.
+Lukashenko’s victory stirred a strong wave of protests and riots subsequently brutally suppressed by Lukashenko who cracked down on protesters in the streets and arrested many.

 What awaits these people on the Belarusian border?

 “Belarus is an adverse country, and we have no diplomatic relations with it whatsoever.
-And, of course, Poland’s authorities consider everyone who may enter our territory from there as a threat….
-And there is also a threat of espionage,” Marta Jaroszewicz tells us.
+And, of course, Poland’s authorities consider everyone who may enter our territory from there as a threat… And there is also a threat of espionage,” Marta Jaroszewicz tells us.

 “The authorities must end pushbacks, and urgently provide adequate shelter, food, water, sanitary facilities, and access to lawyers.”

 Since September 2021, even volunteers have been prevented from getting near the Polish border because, on September 2, the government declared a state of emergency in the area.
-And this means that journalists no longer report live from the tents set up along the border, that toys are no longer given out to the little ones, that heartbreaking stories are no longer told, and people are no longer invited to spend a night in homes.
+And this means that journalists no longer report live from the tents set up along the border, that toys are no longer given out to the little ones, that heart-breaking stories are no longer told, and people are no longer invited to spend a night in homes.